cesarverapy/data-exploration/README.md

    - Use of visualization and statistical tools to uncover insights.

 2. **Energy Consumption**:
-   - Trends and patterns in energy consumption in Brazil and Spain.
+   - Trends and patterns in energy consumption in Brazil.
    - Time-series analysis and cost optimizations for energy usage.

 ---